AlCpwnd/AdminTools/README.md

     - User : Will return an array with the information of the given user.
     - Group : Will return an array with the information of all members and submembers of the given group.

-### AD_PswdChangePrompt
-Meant to be run at logon/startup for users.
-Will warn the user that his password need to be changed and how to do it.
-Change the `$Limit` variable inaccordance to your internal password policy.

 ## File Management